 When to Format

-- I find it easier to review and edit my work when it’s properly formatted.
+- I find it easier to review and edit my work when it’s formatted this way.

-A novel manuscript requires a title page containing the following.
+A novel manuscript requires a title page formatted in this manner:

 - Contact information: In the top left corner, insert your name, address, phone number and email address. single-spaced and left-justified.